zjw1176380908/Detection-Bridge-Model/README.md

 ### 📦 Model Weights & Configuration Files Download

-Due to the large size of the model weight files, we have centrally hosted the training weights on the **Kaggle platform**.
+We have centrally hosted the training weights on the **Kaggle platform**.
 You can click the following link to obtain the complete resources for the corresponding task:

 * **[DBM-Con](https://www.kaggle.com/datasets/zjw1176380908/dbm-con)**
 * **[DBM-Stl](https://www.kaggle.com/datasets/zjw1176380908/dbm-stl)**